ManihaRasheed/playwright/README.md

-# playwright
+#playwright with typescript

-practice of page object method typescript
+using page object model